Skip to content

 std::map<K,V>, std::unordered_map<K,V>Record<K, V>

-The mapping is implemented as a recursive cppToTs(tSig) function in the rule script.
-Adding new mappings requires editing only that function.
+The mapping is implemented as a recursive cppToTs(tSig) function in transform.luau.
+Adding new mappings means editing only that function.

 -- Add std::set<T> -> Set<T>